Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-DPM, as the winners of VOC-07, -08, and -09 detection challenges, was the peak of the traditional object detection methods.
-DPM was originally proposed by P. Felzenszwalb \cite{CVPR08-DPM} in 2008 as an extension of the HOG detector, and then a variety of improvements have been made by R. Girshick \cite{CVPR10-DPM, TPAMI10-DPM, NIPS11-Grammar, PhD-dissert12-DPM}.

-The DPM follows the detection philosophy of ``divide and conquer'', where the training can be simply considered as the learning of a proper way of decomposing an object, and the inference can be considered as an ensemble of detections on different object parts.
-For example, the problem of detecting a ``car'' can be considered as the detection of its window, body, and wheels.
-This part of the work, a.k.a.\ ``star-model'', was completed by P. Felzenszwalb \emph{et al.} \cite{CVPR08-DPM}.
-Later on, R. Girshick has further extended the star-model to the ``mixture models'' \cite{CVPR10-DPM, TPAMI10-DPM, NIPS11-Grammar, PhD-dissert12-DPM} to deal with the objects in the real world under more significant variations.
+\textbf{Deformable Part-based Model (DPM):} DPM, as the winners of VOC-07, -08, and -09 detection challenges, was the epitome of the traditional object detection methods.
+DPM was originally proposed by P. Felzenszwalb \cite{CVPR08-DPM} in 2008 as an extension of the HOG detector.
+It follows the detection philosophy of ``divide and conquer'', where the training can be simply considered as the learning of a proper way of decomposing an object, and the inference can be considered as an ensemble of detections on different object parts.
+For example, the problem of detecting a ``car'' can be decomposed to the detection of its window, body, and wheels.
+This part of the work, a.k.a.\ ``star-model'', was introduced by P. Felzenszwalb \emph{et al.} \cite{CVPR08-DPM}.
+Later on, R. Girshick has further extended the star model to the ``mixture models'' to deal with the objects in the real world under more significant variations and has made a series of other improvements \cite{CVPR10-DPM, TPAMI10-DPM, NIPS11-Grammar, PhD-dissert12-DPM}.

-A typical DPM detector consists of a root-filter and a number of part-filters.
-Instead of manually specifying the configurations of the part filters (e.g., size and location), a weakly supervised learning method is developed in DPM where all configurations of part filters can be learned automatically as latent variables.
-R. Girshick has further formulated this process as a special case of Multi-Instance learning \cite{NIPS03-MISVM}, and some other important techniques such as ``hard negative mining'', ``bounding box regression'', and ``context priming'' are also applied for improving detection accuracy (to be introduced in Section \ref{subsec:tech_evolu}).
-To speed up the detection, Girshick developed a technique for ``compiling'' detection models into a much faster one that implements a cascade architecture, which has achieved over 10 times acceleration without sacrificing any accuracy \cite{CVPR10-DPM, PhD-dissert12-DPM}.

-Although today's object detectors have far surpassed DPM in terms of the detection accuracy, many of them are still deeply influenced by its valuable insights, e.g., mixture models, hard negative mining, bounding box regression, etc. In 2010, P. Felzenszwalb and R. Girshick were awarded the ``lifetime achievement'' by PASCAL VOC.
+Although today's object detectors have far surpassed DPM in detection accuracy, many of them are still deeply influenced by its valuable insights, e.g., mixture models, hard negative mining, bounding box regression, context priming, etc. In 2010, P. Felzenszwalb and R. Girshick were awarded the ``lifetime achievement'' by PASCAL VOC.